jackizhang/SpiderForShopping/README.md

 # SpiderForShopping
-grab the data about the discount goods
+grab the data about the discount goods.